-- Modest and affordable homes (e.g. for young families and retired persons) which are purchased on the open market but below the average price for the area and - Housing that is unaffordable for those people identified from a "means tested" Housing Need Survey and listed on the LPA's Housing Register.
+- Modest and affordable Smaller homes (e.g. for young families and retiredpersonsthose looking to downsize) which are purchased on the open market, butbelow the average price for the area and - Housing that is unaffordable Affordable homes for those people identified from a "means tested" Housing Need Survey and listed on the LPA's Housing Registers who are unable to afford market homes.

 There is a good case for both these requirements to sustain the neighbourhood but a fair balance has to be struck between them in any development housing sites.
-Community led housing developments should ensure this balance is fully considered by the Parishes.
+Any-ecommunity led housing developments should ensure this balance is fully considered by the Parishes.